Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - Historically open, patchy stands with large trees not everywhere
     - Evidence of small proportions of stand-replacing fire (5-15%)
 - Show and Kotok (1924):
-    - “…no large fires occur without a certain amount of heat-killing”
+    - "…no large fires occur without a certain amount of heat-killing"
-    - “This loss, it should be noted, represents the complete or nearly complete wiping out of small patches of the stand rather than a uniformly distributed loss over the entire area”
+    - "This loss, it should be noted, represents the complete or nearly complete wiping out of small patches of the stand rather than a uniformly distributed loss over the entire area"
 - Vegetation Change from Photos:
     - Fires Reduced Forest Area by 22%
     - Wet meadows increased by 200%
     - Dry meadows increased by 200%
     - Shrublands increased by 30%
-- In Yosemite amount of stream water leaving watershed has increased or remained stable since 1974 – modeling study increased by 60 mm
+- In Yosemite amount of stream water leaving watershed has increased or remained stable since 1974 - modeling study increased by 60 mm
 - Three other control watersheds significantly decreased
     - Flood risk unchanged
     - Soil water increased
     - Lower tree mortality in drought
 - Since fire suppression ended…
     - Runoff ratio increased or stable